RotherOSS/ITSMConfigurationManagement/doc/content/configuration/custom_configuration_and_advanced_features/dynamic_fields_specifics.rst

 Dynamic Field Specifics
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Fields for Configuration Item (CI) classes are defined as Dynamic Fields with the new Object Type **ITSM ConfigItem**.
-To use these fields, you must define them as Dynamic Fields for the CI Object Type and then reference them in your CI Class Definition.
+You can define custom fields for Configuration Item (CI) classes by creating dynamic fields associated with the ITSM ConfigItem object type.
+To utilize these fields, simply define them as dynamic fields for the CI object type and then reference them in your CI class definition.

-The following Dynamic Fields may be especially relevant for your Configuration Management Database (CMDB):
+Some dynamic fields that might be particularly useful for your Configuration Management Database (CMDB) include:

 - **Reference**
-   - **Agent**
+   - **Agent**:
      This field allows you to refer to an Agent in OTOBO.
-     It can be useful for defining the person responsible for a Configuration Item (e.g., the IT administrator who is also an Agent).
+     It can be useful for defining and identifying the person responsible for a Configuration Item (e.g., the IT administrator, who is also an Agent).

-   - **ConfigItem**
+   - **ConfigItem**:
      This field allows you to refer to another Configuration Item in OTOBO.
      It can be useful for linking multiple Configuration Items together or defining a hierarchy, such as Country <-> Subsidiary <-> Building <-> Room.

-   - **ConfigItemVersion**
+   - **ConfigItemVersion**:
      This field allows you to refer to a specific version of another Configuration Item in OTOBO.

-   - **Customer**
+   - **Customer**:
      This field allows you to refer to a Customer in OTOBO.
      It can be valuable for defining the company or department associated with a Configuration Item.
      Additionally, this allows the Configuration Item to appear in the Customer Information Center widget.

-   - **Customer User**
+   - **Customer User**:
      This field allows you to refer to a Customer User in OTOBO.
      It can be useful for defining the owner of a Configuration Item, such as an internal Customer User (employee).
      With this, you can also view the Configuration Item in the Customer User Information Center widget.